xiaoju/activeLink/README.md

 ## Architecture

+###
 - Total price is calculated within the front end, to allow for a fast interface and avoid useless calls to the backend as each checkbox gets toggled.
 - However the payment is based on a value calculated in the backend, based on the selected checkboxes (from frontend) and prices per item (from backend), to ensure the user cannot tinker with the amount to be paid.

+### Variables derived from the Redux store
+client is using [reselect](https://github.com/reduxjs/reselect#motivation-for-memoized-selectors), so that the Redux store contains the minimum amount of data possible.
+Variables that are derived from the redux store aren't stored into the redux store itself, they are managed by selectors (see /client/scr/selectors), as per Redux best practices.

-- redux store format:
+### redux store format:

-selectionReducer = {
+`selectionReducer = {
   total: 30,
   kid1: {
     r1: false,